ngsankha/pldi-19-artifact/README.md

 Table 2 measures the type checking results for the six applications.
 Please note that there are some very minor differences on the VM from the original results.
-The differences arise from fixes to bugs in the type checker which allowed us to reduce the number of type casts, and other type casts that we mistakenly did not count.
+The differences arise from fixes to bugs in the type checker which allowed us to reduce the number of type casts, and other type casts or methods that we mistakenly did not count.
 Overall, the differences are minimal.
 We have included a new version of the table
 below: